antonbabenko/pre-commit-terraform/README.md

         - --tf-init-args=-lockfile=readonly
     ```

 3. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc.).
-To solve this problem, you can find and delete all `.terraform` directories in your repository:
+To solve this problem, you can delete broken `.terraform` directories in your repository:

+    **Option 1**

+    ```yaml
+    - id: terraform_validate
+      args:
+        - --hook-config=--retry-once-with-cleanup=true     # Boolean. true or false
+    ```

+    > Note: The flag requires additional dependency to be installed: `jq`.

+    If `--retry-once-with-cleanup=true`, then in each failed directory the cached modules and providers from the `.terraform` directory will be deleted, before retrying once more.
+To avoid unnecessary deletion of this directory, the cleanup and retry will only happen if Terraform produces any of the following error messages:

+    * "Missing or corrupted provider plugins"
+    * "Module source has changed"
+    * "Module version requirements have changed"
+    * "Module not installed"
+    * "Could not load plugin"

+    **Warning:** When using `--retry-once-with-cleanup=true`, problematic `.terraform/modules/` and `.terraform/providers/` directories will be recursively deleted without prompting for consent.
+Other files and directories will not be affected, such as the `.terraform/environment` file.

+    **Option 2**

+    An alternative solution is to find and delete all `.terraform` directories in your repository:

     ```bash
     echo "